hone1er/businesstracker/README.md

 You're all set!

 # Sign-up
-If you don't want/need to do a local install you can create an account on the live website here here – [IncomeTracker](https://incometracker.herokuapp.com)
+If you don't want/need to do a local install you can create an account on the live website here – [IncomeTracker](https://incometracker.herokuapp.com)

 ## Expenses